 Purpose and Orientation: This seminar will build on the principles introduced in the Health Law course and explore the broader context of health law.
-The issues examined will be selected to take into account current developments and may include legal and ethical issues in medical research, regulation of pharmaceuticals, use of human tissue, medical biotechnology, complementary and alternative medicine, and/or health care policy issues.
-The course will allow students to consolidate and deepen their knowledge of health law principles by applying them to complex issues, and develop their understanding of ethical and policy issues and regulatory approaches in health care and research.
+The issues examined will be selected to take into account current developments and may include legal and ethical issues in medical research, regulation of pharmaceuticals, use of human tissue, medical biotechnology, complementary and alternative medicine, and/or health care policy issues (related to topics such as MAiD, Reproductive Health, AI in Medicine).
+The course will allow students to consolidate and deepen their knowledge of health law principles by applying them to complex issues and develop their understanding of ethical and policy issues and regulatory approaches in health care and research.